aocg-ucm/diffractio/README.rst

 * **Vector Chirped Z-Transform (VCZT)**.
 [Light: Science and Applications, 9(1), (2020)].
 CZT is also implemented in vector fields.

+* **Fast Polarized Wave Propagation Method (FPWPM)**  [Opt Express.
+30(22) 40161-40173 (2022)]  Wave Propagation Method for vector fields.
+It is an efficient method for vector wave optical simulations of microoptics.
+The FPWPM is capable of handling comparably large simulation volumes while maintaining quick runtime.
+By considering polarization in simulations, the FPWPM facilitates the analysis of optical elements which employ this property of electromagnetic waves as a feature in their optical design, e.g., diffractive elements, gratings, or optics with high angle of incidence like high numerical aperture lenses.

-The fields, masks and sources can be stored in files.
+The fields, masks, and sources can be stored in files.

 Also drawings can be easily obtained, for intensity, phase, fields, etc.